-This course introduces the basic principles of MRI safety and covers the basic concepts of patient care and management.
-Educating patients and ancillary staff on magnet safety also is presented.
-Patient and magnet-related emergencies represent a unique situation to an MRI technologist; recommended procedures and responsibilities of the technologist will be discussed for these situations.
-This content also covers MRI contrast agents.
+This course introduces the basic principles of MR safety by providing information on the principles of MR safety and concepts that relate to the safety of MR equipment.
+Because the MR environment poses unique risks to patients and personnel, screening questionnaires (both verbal and written) must be completed by all individuals entering the MR suite.
+Education of patients and personnel is essential to preventing MR incidents.
+The ACR has developed guidelines for safe MR practices.
+This section also discusses handling patient and magnet-related emergencies within the MR environment, the reporting of incidents to an MR Safety Officer, and safe administration of contrast media through venipuncture, and covers the basic concepts of patient care and management.
+Educating patients, visitors and ancillary staff on magnet safety also is presented.
+Patient and magnet-related emergencies represent a unique situation to an MR technologist; recommended procedures and responsibilities of the technologist will be discussed for these situations.
+This content also covers pharmacology and drug administration, and MR contrast agents by reviewing the concepts of basic techniques of venipuncture and administration of diagnostic contrast agents, and/or intravenous medications.
+The appropriate delivery of patient care during these procedures is emphasized.
 This course is meant to prepare the student to deliver compassionate and effective patient care, while maintaining a safe MRI environment for patients, visitors, maintenance staff and other medical personnel and following the ethics and laws about patient rights, confidentiality and dignity.
 Moreover, this course provides a fundamental background in ethics.
 The historical and philosophical bases of ethics and the elements of ethical behavior are discussed.
 The student examines a variety of ethical issues and dilemmas found in clinical practice.
 An introduction to legal terminology, concepts and principles also are presented.
 Topics include misconduct, malpractice, legal and professional standards.
 The importance of proper documentation and informed consent is emphasized.